 Registered Charity Number: 1162234

-Whilst the Forum works within the York area, it isn’t exclusive to York.
-We have recently started to work internationally.
+Whilst the Forum works within the York and North Yorkshire area, it isn’t exclusive to York.
+We work internationally supporting LGBT organisation in countries which criminalise LGBT.

 1. To promote equality and diversity for the public benefit by:

 – The elimination of discrimination in relation to lesbian, gay, bisexual, trans, intersex, queer, questioning (LGBT) and allies and associates living within the city of York and its environs;

 – Challenging homophobia, biphobia, transphobia, or any associated negative attitudes and behaviour within society;